Confirming Polish citizenship or its loss

 How to collect the documents?

-You can collect the documents personally.
-Consul can also send the documents to the address of your choice – discuss this possibility when you submit your application.
+- The consul can also send the documents to an address of your choice – please discuss this option when submitting your application.

 How to appeal?